CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Interval censored data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data can also be interval censored.
-An example of this is periodically recording the population of micro-organisms as they die-off.
+Data can also be *interval* censored.
+An example of this is periodically recording a population of organisms.
 Their deaths are interval censored because you know a subject died between two observations periods.

-.. note:: The API for ``fit_interval_censoring`` is different than right and left censored data.

 .. code:: python